fedqx/Handler-Object-Programming/README.md

 ***************************************************************************************************
 You can find exemples in exemple.cpp
 ## Some rules with HOP
-- Functions will take only 1 parameter(Object) more is not allowed
+- Functions will take only object parameters
 - Functions must have a error-checking system wheter its return value or [other](https://github.com/fedqx/BFU-GL-cpp-Framework) error checking system
 - Using class function is not allowed (Constuctor and Destructor is a Exeption). e.g: